TingJuiHsu/2021-SSP-Program-Internship/README.md

 After data augmentation, I also apply SIFT and bof to generate feature vectors.

---> The final Data I got is too large to upload... > <
+--> The final Data of data augmentation I got is too large to upload... > <

 Usage :